Scrap-H/Scrap-H/README.md

 Herrro, my name is Scrapie a Computer Science Undergrad that does coding and content creation on the side.
-I'm currently learning Java , python and arduino with game dev in mind for the future, sooo colab is not in mind due to studeies buut if you do want to talk or just chit chat together pop me a message on my discord : HooDini #7356
+I'm currently learning Java , python, HTML, CSS, and arduino with game dev in mind for the future, sooo colab is not in mind due to studeies buut if you do want to talk or just chit chat together pop me a message on my discord : HooDini #7356
 I don't mind leanding a hand if needed ^-^ . any questions or help i can give pop me a message ^-^